 Researchers seeking to enter disaster zones should be respectful of the communities, individuals, and responders impacted by these events.
-Researchers should recognize the primacy and rights of those immediately affected by the crisis (Colwell and Machlis, 2019, p.
-15).
-Where possible, community members and individuals should be integrated as full partners in scientific investigations after the events that affected them (Wilson and others, 2015; NBSB, 2011, p.
+Researchers should recognize the primacy and rights of those immediately affected by the crisis (Colwell and Machlis, 2019, p.15).
+Where possible, community members and individuals should be integrated as full partners in scientific investigations following the events that impacted them (Wilson and others, 2015; NBSB, 2011 p.
 5).
-Communities should be able to propose research questions that can address their concerns after disasters, where possible and feasible.
-These groups should also be a part of data collection and study design, if feasible and of interest.
-Incorporating communities into research protocols can empower them in the wake of devastating events rather than further marginalizing them as research subjects or bystanders.
-Incorporating communities into research can enhance the breadth and depth of the findings or incorporate questions that outside researchers would never think to ask.
+Communities should be able to propose research questions that can address their concerns following disasters, where possible and